- Travel and Places»

 The tower is the entryway to the ancient Mercerie, the principal retail street that zigzags its way to the Rialto Bridge.

-The Bellini cocktail has been created in 1948 by Giuseppe Cipriani, head barman of the Harry’s bar in Venice, which had famous customers like Ernest Hemingway, Sinclair Lewis, and Orson Wells among his habitués.
+Here, in 1948, Giuseppe Cipriani created the Bellini cocktail.
+Cipriani was the head barman of the Harry’s bar, which had famous customers like Ernest Hemingway, Sinclair Lewis, and Orson Wells among his habitués.
 He named the cocktail Bellini, after the painter Giovanni Bellini (1433-1516).

 Map of things to see in Saint Mark's Square